kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_578UVIII_Plus.md

 # Airband Receive
 - Only one airband channel can be received at a time.
-- AM Squelch can be set in Radio Set > AM Squelch (should update this to make sure and add CPS location)
+- AM Squelch can be set in Settings > Radio Set > Other Func > AM Sq Level on the radio or Optional Setting > AM/FM in the CPS.

 # Notes
 ## SWR on through glass antenna